rzig/rzig/README.md

 ## Hi there, I'm Ryan 👋

-I enjoy building software and hardware, and am currently working on [a chip](https://github.com/dkw-fan-club/chip) which will be taped out by TSMC in December.
+I enjoy building software and hardware, and am currently working on [a chip](https://github.com/dkw-fan-club/chip).

 Feel free to get in touch at `ryan AT ziegler DOT lol`.